Holben888/personal-blog/nextjs-contentful/nextjs-contentful.md

 Neat!
 From here, you should see all of the content models you created in your Contentful space.
 You'll notice there's a distinction between individual entries and a "collection" (i.e. `executiveBoardMember` vs. `executiveBoardMemberCollection`).
 This is because each represents a different **query** you can perform in your API call.
 If this terminology confuses you, here's a quick breakdown:

 - items highlighted in **blue** represent **queries** you can perform.
 These are similar to REST endpoints, as they accept parameters and return a structured response.
 The main difference is being able to _nest queries within other queries_ to retrieve nested content.
-We'll explore this concept through example!
+We'll explore this concept through example.
 - items highlighted in **purple** represent **parameters** you can pass for a given query.
-For example, I can query for an individual `ExecutiveBoardMember` based on `id` or `locale` (we'll ignore the `preview` param for this tutorial), or query for a collection / list of members (`ExecutiveBoardMemberCollection`) filtering by `locale`, amount of entries (`limit`), sort `order`, and a number of other properties.
+As shown in the screenshot above, you can query for an individual `ExecutiveBoardMember` based on `id` or `locale` (we'll ignore the `preview` param for this tutorial), or query for a collection / list of members (`ExecutiveBoardMemberCollection`) filtering by `locale`, amount of entries (`limit`), sort `order`, and a number of other properties.
 - items highlighted in **yellow** represent **the shape of the response** you receive from a given query.
 This allows you to pull out the _exact_ keys of a given content entry that you want, with type checking built-in.
 Each of these are hyperlinks, so click on them to inspect the nested queries and response types!

 ### Getting our hands dirty

 Let's jump into an example.
 First, let's just get the list of names and emails for all "Executive Board Member" entries.
-You can follow along Since we're looking for multiple entries, we'll use the `executiveBoardMemberCollection` query for this.
+If you're following along with your own Contentful space, just pick a few text-based keys you want to retrieve from your content model.
+Since we're looking for multiple entries, we'll use the `executiveBoardMemberCollection` query for this.

 Clicking into the yellow `ExecutiveBoardMemberCollection` link (following the colon : at the end of the query), we should see a few options we're free to retrieve: **total, skip, limit, and items.** You'll see these 4 queries on every collection you create, where **items** represents the actual list of items you're hoping to retrieve.
 Let's click into the response type for **items** to see the shape of our content:

 ![Schema for our Executive Board Member content model](https://raw.githubusercontent.com/Holben888/personal-blog/main/nextjs-contentful/graphiql-exec-member-entry.jpg)

-This should look really similar to the content model you wrote in Contentful!
+This looks really similar to the content model we wrote in Contentful!
 As you can see, we can query for any of these fields to retrieve a response (most of them being strings in this example).

 ###Writing your first query